 To make sure we’re still being inclusive and in the spirit of transparency, we’ve made it a point to bring the key takeaways from the women’s group back to the rest of the organization.
 The last thing we want is for the women’s group or any ERG to create silos across the team.
 Highlighting what was discussed and any action items has been vital in getting buy-in from Leadership and implementing changes across the organization.

 According to Forbes, “Effective ERGs provide a centered space for the communities that they support, as well as opportunities for allies to get involved, build community, and learn about how to support the group.
 The more people that are actively involved in ERG efforts, the more impactful the groups can be for employees and the business.”

 An example of this came from our women’s group discussion on burnout and the effects of quarantine.
 Many women expressed feelings of guilt or shame in asking for time off during this time.
 The feeling was, “Well, we aren’t allowed to travel or go anywhere so it doesn't really make sense to ask for time off.”

 After the meeting and with the group’s blessing, we brought this to Leadership’s attention and an announcement was made in the following all-hands meeting encouraging all of us to take PTO (paid time off).
 Even if we were just staying at home, the importance of self-care and mental health breaks was validated across the team.

 With these tips in mind, we hope that you too can help widen the DEI lens at your startup and provide a safe space for your team to build community.

-For more tips on launching an employee resource group at your startup, check out this playbook from LifeLabs Learning:
+For more tips on launching an employee resource group at your startup, check out LifeLabs Learning's playbook and M13's DEI guide: